 Putt & Play

-They’ve got two different mini-golf courses, so take your pick and grab your club and ball.
+There are two different mini-golf courses, so take your pick and grab your club and ball.
 One is definitely aimed at younger golfers, while the second course is more of a challenge, with some fiendish obstacles.

 Book ahead and grab one of the family deals that includes drinks and a meal, otherwise it can soon add up.
 Finished the course?
 You can do duckpin bowling, head to the diner or play arcade games to finish up.